 Where wood has the potential downside to rot (cedar is a good wood that won’t easily rot), galvanized steel will not rot, nor will it rust.

 This one is powder coated beige on the inside and a nice grey on the outside.
 Its base metal is steel alloy, something verified with a magnet test by a past customer.

 You may not have ever considered using plastic for raised bed gardening, but in actuality, the “UV-Protected High-Density Polyethylene” (HDPE) plastic is quite safe.
 You might already be using those huge 55 gallon HDPE water drums to store water, so why not use it on your garden to make raised beds?

 While you can make your own DIY garden beds with wood, and possibly with galvanized steel, the plastic one would be a unique material that is nice to be able to conveniently purchase online.
 It’s rot resistant much like the galvanized.

-- Stackable design creates 18" high walls to accommodate deep rooted plants
+- Stackable Design creates 18" high walls

 This one comes in a 3-pack of 4ft by 4ft quadrants that are 9 inches tall.
 It’s not as tall as the steel one above, but it’s a great deal and plenty of height for proper vegetable growing.
 They say the plastic absorbs heat from the sun to help the roots grow.